Facebook Pixel

 If you notice changes in your cat’s behavior or general condition, you should call your veterinarian right away.
 There could be a medical issue that needs to be tended to immediately.

-There isn’t one specific age that classifies a cat as senior.
+There isn’t one specific age that classifies a cat as a senior.
 Like people, some cats age faster than others.
 Generally speaking, however, older cats can be placed into one of three groups:

 • Mature or middle-aged: 7–10 years (44-56 years for humans)